zukunft/zukunft.com/docs/code_functions_all.md

         \-- component - display the history of a view component
         \-- view_exe - display the history of a view
     \-- dsp_hist_links
-        \-- component - display the history of a view component
+        \-- component - display the link history of a view component
         \-- view_exe - display the link history of a view
     \-- log_err
-        \-- component - display the history of a view component
+        \-- component - display the link history of a view component
     \-- log_debug
-        \-- component - display the history of a view component
+        \-- component - display the link history of a view component
     \-- phrase_selector
         \-- component - to select the word or triple
     \-- btn_add_value